 Aim 1: Frequency of use of therapeutic interventions

 Counts of use of each therapeutic intervention were presented and proportions of use, with Wald 95% confidence intervals (95%CI), across all diagnostic encounters calculated.
+Results were presented with rounding to the nearest whole number.
 Frequency of use was presented across all diagnostic encounters and stratified for each diagnostic grouping.

 Aim 2: Patient and provider characteristics associated with therapeutic intervention selection

 Generalised mixed models were used to perform univariable and multilevel logistic regression analyses to assess the association between each of the previously stated patient and provider characteristics as independent variables and use of the therapeutic intervention (yes/no) as the dependent variable.
 Multilevel models were used to account for clustering of diagnostic encounters (level 1) within individual patients (level 2) and providers (level 3).
-Due to low counts in some intervention categories, therapeutic interventions were further categorised as ‘Other chiropractic techniques’ (drop-piece, instrument adjusting, flexion-distraction, blocks, or chiropractic systems) or ‘Ancillary therapies’ (modalities, acupuncture, or supportive devices).
+Due to low counts in some intervention categories (used in less than 10% of the diagnostic encounters), therapeutic interventions were further categorised as ‘Other chiropractic techniques’: techniques addressing joint movement using additional equipment/systems (drop-piece, instrument adjusting, flexion-distraction, blocks, or chiropractic systems); or ‘Ancillary therapies’: techniques addressing soft tissues using additional equipment (modalities, acupuncture, or supportive devices).
 Separate models were created for each therapeutic intervention category across all diagnostic encounters and stratified by four of the diagnostic groupings: musculoskeletal-back, musculoskeletal-neck, musculoskeletal-extremity, and musculoskeletal-non region-specific.
 The remaining diagnostic groupings had less than 350 diagnostic encounters included in each, an insufficient sample size to perform the analysis.
 Estimates are presented as odds ratios (OR) with Wald 95%CI.
 All analyses were performed in IBM SPSS Statistics, Version 27.

 Results